jameshume/jehtech/src/html/cpp_move_sem.md

 For example, `return MyObj();`, returns a temporary object (RVO) and `MyObj a; return a` returns a named object (NRVO).

-It iss the only form of optimization that bypasses the as-if rule - copy elision can be applied even if copying/moving the object has side-effects.
+It is the only form of optimization that bypasses the [as-if](https://en.cppreference.com/w/cpp/language/as_if.html) rule - copy elision can be applied even if copying/moving the object has side-effects.

+The [as-if](https://en.cppreference.com/w/cpp/language/as_if.html) rule means that a compiler may perform any transformation it likes, as long as the observable behaviour of the program is the same as if the program were executed exactly as written in the abstract machine defined by the standard.

+Copy-elision is exempted from this rule and in C++17 certain cases are guaranteed.

 Take the following example: